 Manuel Antonio National Park is located south of Quepos on the Pacific coast of Costa Rica.
 It was established in 1972 and although it is with 683 hectares the smallest national park in Costa Rica, it is one of the most biodiverse parks on earth.

 The Manuel Antonio National Park (Spanish: Parque Nacional Manuel Antonio) is located south of Quepos on the Pacific coast of Costa Rica.
-From Costa Rica´s capital city San José it takes about two and a half hours to reach the 132 kilometres away park.
+From Costa Rica´s capital city San José it takes about two and a half hours to Manuel Antonio.

 Although Manuel Antonio is the smallest national park of Costa Rica, it is recognized as one of the most biodiverse places on the planet.
 It combines beautiful white sandy beaches with lush, tropical rain forests and coral reefs.